Versey/Skillzier/README.md

-# Skills and tasks list to help learn and keep track of tasks
+# Skills and tasks app
 Application maintains a list of tasks to do and gamifies the process.
 Used to help track progression of personal skills.